 Chicken Salad with Basil

-This low-carb Chicken Salad with Basil also has grated Parmesan, and this is one of the first salads I think of when basil plants show up in the stores!
+This low-carb Chicken Salad with Basil also has grated Parmesan, and this is the salad I think of when basil plants show up in the stores!
 And personally I think chicken and basil is a perfect flavor combination.

 I’m a huge fan of fresh basil, and I’ve been growing basil and freezing the basil for many years now!
 So of course I’m excited when basil season gets started every year, and this basil-loaded chicken salad recipe is one of my favorite summer salads.
 And through the years I’ve decided you just can’t put too much chopped basil in this salad.